 Life in your mid-20s was consumed by a new career, moving out, embarking on new adventures, making new friends and, of course, casually dating.
 As you've evolved throughout adulthood, so have your dating standards.
 Some of the qualities you thought were important for a significant other to possess then are the polar opposite of what you seek out today.

 As you've grown and changed, so have the following requirements for a partner:

-1. Is A Perfect Ten In Terms Of Physical Appearance
+1. A Perfect 10 (In Terms Of Physical Appearance)

 7. Highly Educated With Multiple Degrees

 Motivated and educated individuals are attractive at every stage of life.
 But you're no longer looking for someone with an overload of degrees like you may have at 25.

 Being in a relationship with someone who isn't Harvard or Yale educated doesn't mean you're settling.
 It just means you've realized there are more ways to learning than higher education.

 Switching gears from dating "wants" to "needs" in a relationship, as you mature, gives you the best possibility to find a real relationship.
 Adding more life experiences (and evaluating those experiences) can lead you to the right path of dating success.
 Being honest about what will make you happy and giving chances to people that don't hit 100 percent of your checklist will maximize your chances of meeting the right person.